vaminator/vamtb/README.md

 # vamtb
 Vam toolbox

-You can use already built binaries (see Releases)
+You can use already built binaries (see Releases, not built often though)

 It's also possible to build from source and install:
 ````